 - The customer replies before the snooze interval.

-- Once snoozed, the ticket status will be set to close.
-This will remove the ticket from your opened view so that you can focus your attention elsewhere until the time frame has ended.
-When you click "Apply" you will automatically be on the next ticket.
+When you click 'Apply' you will automatically be on the next ticket.
+Once snoozed, the ticket status will be set to closed.
+This will remove the ticket from your Open view so that you can focus your attention elsewhere until the time frame has ended.

 You can also use rules to set up auto-snooze!
 It's a brand new feature and you can check out the video tutorial below on how it works:

 Furthermore, you can set up rules that will trigger once the snooze ends and the ticket reopens: